giantpinkwalrus/teamboard-test/robot-framework/customer_journey_cases/first_customer_journey.rst

     		Login Should Have Failed

 Wallace hears Evelyn ending the call!
-He panics and clears the login form, and pressed enter by accident...
+He panics and clears the login form, and presses enter by accident...
-Wallace makes a quick escape to the backyard.
+He makes his quick escape to the backyard.

 .. code:: robotframework